Kingston, Jamaica

 What do expats in Kingston appreciate most about the local culture?

 "Expatriates in Kingston appreciate the vibrant culture, friendly people, and the laid-back atmosphere.
 They also enjoy the city's rich history, diverse cuisine, and the beautiful beaches.
 The city's music scene is also a major draw, with a variety of genres from reggae to dancehall.
 Expats also appreciate the city's vibrant nightlife, with a range of bars, clubs, and restaurants to explore.
-Finally, the city's tropical climate and lush natural beauty make it a great place to live," wrote one member in Kingston.
+Finally, the city's tropical climate and lush natural beauty make it a great place to live," said one expat in Kingston.

 "Jamaicans are like every other people.
 Some you wouldn't want to make friends with, others that you will wonder just how you managed o live your life without having had that person in it.
 Most Jamaicans are warm, friendly, hospitable and helpful.
 In the time that I have been here, for the most part I have experienced nothing but warmth in my interactions with people.
-This is not to say that you will never encounter some mean, bad-minded people, but bad-minded people exist everywhere," remarked one expat who made the move to Kingston.
+This is not to say that you will never encounter some mean, bad-minded people, but bad-minded people exist everywhere," said one expat who made the move to Kingston.

 What do expats find most challenging?

-"Not getting work done right the first time, and having to wait for things to be done right away," commented one expat who made the move to Kingston.
+"Not getting work done right the first time, and having to wait for things to be done right away," remarked one expat living in Kingston, Jamaica.

 Is there a lot of crime in Kingston?